atlassian/data-center-helm-charts/docs/docs/examples/bamboo/AGENT_CAPABILITIES.md

 ## Custom capabilities

 If additional capabilities are required, the [Bamboo agent base Docker image](https://bitbucket.org/atlassian-docker/docker-bamboo-agent-base/src/master/){.external} can be extended with those capabilities.

-After updating the Bamboo agent `values.yaml` with the appropriate image `tag` i.e.
+This custom image can then be deployed, by first updating the Bamboo agent `values.yaml` with the image `tag` of the custom Docker image i.e.

 ```yaml
 image: